 “Queen & Slim” opens in a Cleveland diner where a man and a woman are on their first date after meeting on Tinder, and it’s not going well.
 As he drives her home, you know that this is a couple that’s unlikely to see each other again — until the lights of a police car appear in the back window.
-Seeing two African-Americans in the car, the cop is immediately suspicious and antagonistic, and things go from bad to worse.
-Before the encounter is over, the officer has shot the woman in the leg, and the man has knocked him, gotten control of his gun, and killed the cop.
+Seeing two African-Americans in the car, the cop is immediately antagonistic, and things go from bad to worse.
+Before the encounter is over, the officer has shot the woman in the leg, and the man has knocked him down, gotten control of the gun, and killed the cop.

 They decide to try to get to New Orleans, where her Uncle Earl might be able to help.
 They stay off the interstates, driving back roads as they grow to know each other and form a real bond.
 Meanwhile, the dashcam video from the officer’s car has gone viral.
 While the media report that authorities have labelled the duo armed and dangerous, they find that many of the black people they encounter view them as heroes.